vincentsijben/genart-website/randomness/index.md

 <div style="left: 0; width: 100%; height: 0; position: relative; padding-bottom: 75%; margin-bottom: 20px;"><iframe src="https://openprocessing.org/sketch/1534741/embed/?" style="top: 0; left: 0; width: 100%; height: 100%; position: absolute; border: 0;" allowfullscreen></iframe></div>

 ### Patterns using randomSeed
 Check out the next example  with a grid of 9 circles that randomly move at a grid spot with the `random(-15,15)` function.
-The first random call in this example is for the x-position of the upper left circle (it's literally the first time random() is called after setting the seed).
+The first random call in this example is for the x-position of the upper left circle (it's literally the first time `random()` is called after setting the seed).
 As we've seen, the first random call after consecutive seeds, isn't thát random.
 That's why it seems it's only moving vertically, but actually it moves a (very) tiny bit to the right each frame.
-FrameRate is set to 10, to slow things down:
+The framerate is set to 10, to slow things down:

 <div style="left: 0; width: 100%; height: 0; position: relative; padding-bottom: 75%; margin-bottom: 20px;"><iframe src="https://openprocessing.org/sketch/1533879/embed/?" style="top: 0; left: 0; width: 100%; height: 100%; position: absolute; border: 0;" allowfullscreen></iframe></div>